jaikarve/databricks-aws-e2-cft/README.md

   * [Databricks Account](https://accounts.cloud.databricks.com/login):  In order to use this template, customers must create an account and elect AWS as the cloud provider.
   * Administrator access to an AWS account
   * Fully configured access to the AWS account through the console or the AWS CLI.
 The following steps assume AWS CLI usage.
-  * *Optional*: If you wish to use your own KMS key to encrypt data stored in the control plane and within your own tenant, you will neec to create a KMS key adhering to [this guide for creating a key](https://docs.databricks.com/security/keys/customer-managed-keys-managed-services-aws.html#create-a-key).

 ## Installation